perryjm/notes-gospel/Glossary/Bar of God.md

 - Barrister - "a counsel admitted to plead at the bar and undertake the public trial of causes in an English superior court" -MW

 ### Hinderances
+- legal term with many other uses.
+For example, an establishment serving alcohol.

 ### Scriptural Examples
 - Jacob 6:9